You don't have to schmooze to succeed in your career - shy people may thrive in these career options.

 If you enjoy the quiet concentration of doing math and working with facts and figures, consider pursuing a career as an accountant.

-According to the U.S. Department of Labor, as an accountant you might calculate and submit payment of taxes for your clients, organize financial records, and prepare financial reports.
-You might also suggest different ways for your company to reduce costs and improve profits.
+According to the U.S. Department of Labor, as an accountant you might calculate and submit payment of taxes for your clients, organize financial records, and maintain financial records.
+You might also suggest different ways for reducing costs and improving profits.

 How is it ideal for quiet people?
 "Individuals and businesses will always need someone to manage their financial P's and Q's," Ancowitz says.
 "If you're a quiet or shy person with a knack for numbers, you may be well suited to preparing and analyzing financial statements and tax records.
 As more of a 'workhorse' than a 'show horse,' you get to add enormous value to an organization through lots of quiet number crunching rather than constant schmoozing."

 How can I prepare for this career?
-According to the Department of Labor, you'll need at least a bachelor's degree in accounting or a related field to pursue a career as an accountant.
+According to the Department of Labor, you'll be required to have at least a bachelor's degree in accounting or a related field to pursue a career as an accountant.
 The Department also notes that getting certified as a Certified Public Accountant (CPA) might improve your job prospects or help you gain clients.

 Career #2 - Computer Programmer